Blog · New York · Guide to the 9/11 Memorial & Museum: Where NYC Remembers

 No other destination in New York represents the power of memory and emotion quite like the 9/11 Memorial & Museum.
 After you visit, you’ll understand how 9/11 was not exclusively a New York City or even an American tragedy — it was felt by many around the world.

 You can’t understand New York’s history without spending the time to reflect on September 11th at the memorial and museum.
 This tragedy is part of this city’s DNA.
 The brave men and women who risked their lives will always be remembered.
 Walking around the memorial and the museum, you’ll realize there’s never a reason to give up hope.
-You’ll experience New York at its lowest and darkest point — yet as you continue your journey through the city, you’ll be inspired by its ability to heal and to thrive.
+You’ll experience New York at its lowest and darkest point — yet as you continue your journey through the city, perhaps with one of the many insightful New York tours, you’ll be inspired by its ability to heal and to thrive.
 It’s a reminder that there is really no other place in the world like New York.